kushagra-mahajan/kushagra-mahajan/README.md

 ### Hi there 👋

-- 🔭 I’m primarily a backend developer working on Java
+- 🔭 I’m a software engineer
-- 🌱 I’m currently learning React, Rust, Unity
 - ⚡ Hobbies: Playing PC games, find me on steam (`GordonFreeman`)

 <!--